 If we had challenged the sheriff on that, she could have pointed out that, in her firm opinion, we had invented a woman before, in the Marvel Phillips case, so why wouldn’t we have done it again?

-As my employer said later, she mentally played through every possible conversation that this could have led to, and none of them could have been useful to her.
+As my employer said later, she mentally played through every possible conversation that this could have led to, and not one of them could have been useful.
 She glanced over at me before bidding the sheriff goodbye, and instead she said, “Marshall has a question.”

 “The Town Hall,” I said.
 “Did everybody make it out safely?”

 Her eyes narrowed as she stood up.
 “Keep in touch,” she said, not looking at us as she made for the door.
-My employer finished her cappuccino, looked out the window, and winked at me.
+My employer looked out the window and winked at me as she finished her cappuccino.
 I turned to see a reporter from the Claremont Crier, the local paper, talking to one of Rhonda’s deputies.
 I was sure that Rhonda would step in to speak with the reporter herself.

 My employer took her cane and got to her feet.
 She looked down at the Sunday Times, which I had placed on the extra chair at our table.

-“All the sections are there,” I assured her as I put some money on the table.
+“All the sections are there,” I assured her as I took out my wallet.